AloniRegev/CV-Visualizations_for_basic_NCC/README.md

 Note the decrease in training loss and corresponding decrease in validation errors.

-  a) Add code to plot out the network weights as images (one for each output, of size 28 by 28) after the last epoch.
+  a.
+Add code to plot out the network weights as images (one for each output, of size 28 by 28) after the last epoch.
 (Hint threads: #1 #2 )
-  b) Reduce the number of training examples to just 50.
+  b.
+Reduce the number of training examples to just 50.

+3.
-3. a) Add an extra layer to the network with 1000 hidden units and a tanh non-linearity.
+   a.
+Add an extra layer to the network with 1000 hidden units and a tanh non-linearity.
 [Hint: modify the Net class] and train the model for 10 epochs.
-   b) Now set the learning rate to 10 and retrain.
+   b.
+Now set the learning rate to 10 and retrain.

 4. To change over to the CIFAR-10 dataset, change the options cell's dataset variable to 'cifar10'.